Federal judge's order resumes buyout program of federal workers - UPI.com

 Demonstrators hold up signs at a "Save the Civil Service" rally hosted by the American Federation of Government Employees outside the Capitol building on Tuesday.
 Photo by Annabelle Gordon/UPI | License Photo

-In Boston, Judge George O'Toole, who was appointed by President Bill Clinton in 1995, had extended the deadline for 2.3 million federal employees to take the buyout offer of eight months of pay and benefits.
+In Boston, Judge George O'Toole, who was appointed by President Bill Clinton in 1995, had extended the deadline for 2.3 million federal employees to take the buyout offer of eight months of pay and benefits until Monday.

 Two weeks ago, the U.S. Office of Personnel Management set a Feb.
 6 deadline for the program with no guarantee they will keep their jobs.
 In addition, workers have been required to return to their offices fulltime.

-Roughly 3% of the federal workforce, 65,000 employees had taken the deal, according to the White House.
+Roughly 3.3% of the federal workforce, 75,000 employees had taken the deal, according to according to the the agency.
+The Trump administration had hoped 5% to 10% would take the deal.

 "The plaintiffs here are not directly impacted by the directive," O'Toole wrote in the five-page order.
 "Instead, they allege that the directive subjects them to upstream effects including a diversion of resources to answer members' questions about the directive, a potential loss of membership, and possible reputational harm.
 The unions do not have the required direct stake in the Fork Directive, but are challenging a policy that affects others, specifically executive branch employees.
 This is not sufficient."